ManiMahal77/MSc-Statistics-Portfolio/statistical_consulting/week_3/README.md

 * `here` (Relative file paths)

 **How to restore the environment:**
-1. Open the project in RStudio.
+1. Open the project in RStudio, make sure to double-click the `.Rproj` file to open it properly
 2. Run the following command in the console to install the exact package versions used in this analysis:
     ```r
     renv::restore()